-Have you ever received email that left you wondering about the person who sent it?
+Have you ever received an email that left you wondering about the person who sent it?
 Or worse, have you ever sent an email that you later regretted?
+Being on the receiving end of a bad email can leave you shaking your head and trying to figure out what on earth the other person was thinking.
+Being the one who sent it can ruin an otherwise great day, and it can have adverse repercussions later.

 The speed of zipping off an email has made it the preferred method of communication.
 Whether you send a personal or business email, following proper etiquette is essential to prevent miscommunication or hard feelings.

-Keep the Golden Rule in mind and treat the recipient as you would want to be treated.
-Before you click “send” on any email take a minute... and give it an extra read-through.
+Follow the Golden Rule by treating the recipient as you would want to be treated.
+Before you click “send” on any email take a minute and give it an extra read-through.
 Effective use of email can put you in a positive light with your supervisor and may even give you an edge when it's time for a promotion.

 01 of 10